- Do you find it difficult to shut off the constant chatter of the mind when you need to focus, meditate, read or study?

-- Do you find lack of concentration and distracting thoughts overwhelming, when you try to concentrate, meditate or follow any personal growth or spiritual growth technique?
+- Do you find lack of concentration and distracting thoughts overwhelming, when you try to concentrate, meditate, or follow any personal growth or spiritual growth technique?

-Someone has recently asked me the following question:
+Someone, has recently asked me the following question:

 “I’ve been doing so much reading and have started meditating and doing affirmations.
 I feel that I have been having a harder time shutting my mind off and almost feel a bit overwhelmed.”

-When starting with meditation, affirmations or other inner growth methods, people sometimes seem to experience more acutely their lack of control over their mind.
+When starting practicing meditation, affirmations or other inner growth methods, people sometimes seem to experience more acutely their lack of control over their mind.